tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - grandpa lost her opium jars cuz of the fighting, so she returns to grandpa
 - MC goes and finds this house - which was the first house she lived in
 - Bo got scholarship to study in rich school
+- then goes to teacher school and meets Ma
 -